Priyanka-code24/online-voting-system/README.md

+Online Voting System aims to
+provide a modern, secure and user-friendly voting experience that addresses the challenges identified in the existing system.
 IMPLEMENTATION STEPS
 XAMPP Software and VS Code Installation
 This describes the installation of the VS Code Development software and XAMPP for the